Tokariev/parser_tripadvisor/README.md

 ### 1. Get cities list
 Get all cities from Germany https://www.deutsche-staedte.de.
-All cities will be save localy into TXT file.
-If you need a fresh cities list, just remove the file from your directory.

 ### 2. Get Tripadvisor URLs by city name
 For this step will be check if the same city exists on Tripadvisor.